Green electricity in the United Kingdom: Advertising Standards Authority case

 In 2016, Ecotricity claimed in an advertisement that it was the greenest energy supplier.
 This claim was disputed by Tesla Motors and subsequently thrown out.
 The judgement faced criticism from Good Energy, with its managing director David Brooks saying “The ASA appears to have based its decision purely on data provided by Ecotricity without considering whether that data represents an objective view.
 Obviously, the criteria Ecotricity has chosen to measure itself against other companies has been selected to suit Ecotricity.
 We don’t think the ASA has considered what it calls “suitable comparative data” before reaching its conclusions."

-Worsening greenhouse gas emissions
+Wood burning

 In the UK, wood counts as a renewable fuel and the Drax power station burns a large mass of it.
 Biofuelwatch has criticised this wood burning, saying "In return for trashing forests and digging up communities, Drax is receiving massive subsidies, when it should have been closed down years ago".